 In the same article, professor and board-certified music therapist Katurah Christenbury stated that “music therapists need to be aware that trauma manifests for different people in different ways, including anger, withdrawal, sexual acting out, and addictive behaviors.”
 She adds that it is essential to be “open and accepting of each person’s journey, religious beliefs, views of humanity––especially if they’re different from one’s own.”

-Benefits of Music Therapy to Help With Trauma
+Benefits of Music Therapy for Trauma

 The National Library of Medicine indicates music therapy is a potential tool to help “reduce symptoms and improve functioning among individuals with trauma exposure and PTSD…and may help foster resilience and engage individuals who struggle with stigma associated with seeking professional help.”

 Utilizing music therapy for trauma can also strengthen interpersonal, coping, and pain management skills, as well as improve cognition and increase self-awareness and self-expression.